 Anke Huiskes (02:17.582)

 Shall we start with the beginning?
-Because 2011 is when you co -founded the company, which is 12 years from now.
-And later you stepped over to be the CEO.
-Shall we start with the beginning of how the team came together and you came up with the idea?
+Because 2011 is when you co -founded the company, which is 12 years ago.
+And later you became the CEO.
+Shall we start with the beginning of how the team came together and how you came up with the idea?

 Dewi (02:39.974)

 Yes, absolutely.
-I think the thing was that when I met my ex -husband in 2006, there was actually from the beginning the idea, the common understanding that we did not like the way computer programs were designed, that often they were very technical.
+I think the thing was that when I met my ex -husband in 2006, there was actually from the beginning the idea, the common understanding that we did not like the way computer programs were designed, that often they were very technical and not very user-friendly.

 Dewi (04:56.006)

-And yeah, that was how we found it.
+And yeah, that was how we founded it.
 That’s how we started.
 And that’s the line that we kept all the years that came afterwards.

 Johan van Mil (05:10.019)